MLA Rising Stars

 - Online application form, including all supporting documentation, must be completed no later than November 1.

-- A brief (one page) personal statement describing the applicant’s background, previous professional service, goals for MLA involvement, how she/he would benefit from the program, and potentially contribute to the group’s learning;
+- A brief (one page) personal statement describing the applicant’s background, previous professional service, goals for MLA involvement, how applicant would benefit from the program, and potentially contribute to the group’s learning;

 - A current curriculum vitae or resume;

-- A letter of support from the applicant’s library director indicating support for time to participate in all aspects of the program and attendance at the annual meetings (funding is available to attend one day of the MLA Board meeting in Seattle).
+- A letter of support from the applicant’s library director indicating support for time to participate in all aspects of the program and attendance at the annual meetings;

 The recipients will be notified in March before the annual meeting at which the project announcements will be made.
 If there are no appropriate applicants, the association may elect not to run the program in a given year.